toddm-ClaybookAdvisors/layercake-method/docs/AUTHOR_NOTES.md

 *note 8*
 After the last refactor I'm going to rethink the project structure PROMTS.md and CHAT_LOG.md seem redundant.
 Along with a CHAT_LOG.md will probably be replaced with the devlog

+*note 9*
+So, 4.1 does stealth refactors which can seriously mess things up.
+I had to add explict instructions to not refactor unless asked to, then it went too far and couldn't actually make necessary changes because they were a refactor.
+So I loosened it a bit.
+I may have to find a tight definition of refacor to include in the boot prompt.